-Virtual City Exploration (Bachelor Project, Ongoing)
+Virtual City Exploration (Bachelor Project, Finished)

 In recent years, with advanced display and tracking technology, VR interfaces have become more immersive and new fields apply them.